Granola-Team/mina-block-explorer/README.md

 1. Setup Environment: Run `nix develop` in your terminal to prepare your development environment.

 2. Start the Server: Execute `just dev` to start the server.

 These two steps will get your environment ready and your server running quickly.

-## License (See [LICENSE](LICENSE) file for full license)
+## License

-Copyright 2023 Mina Foundation, Inc.
+Copyright 2022-2024 Granola Systems Inc.

-Free use of this software is granted under the terms of the Mozilla Public License 2.0.
+This software is [licensed](LICENSE) under the Apache License, Version 2.0.

 ## Contributing